 Regardless of how your province chooses to control the sale of marijuana, the reality is that it looks set to be a booming sector in Canada for many years to come.
 Following a detailed survey of residents across Canada between March 6 and March 20, 2018, account firm Deloitte has predicted that in 2019 Canadians will spend up to $7 billion on marijuana and marijuana-based products.
-This total includes looks set to see the consumption of the legalized drug increase by 35 percent, but despite it’s soon-to-be legal status, Deloitte still predicts that illegal sales will still constitute anywhere from $510 million to $1.04 billion dollars of total sales.

-Deloitte predicts that the legalization of marijuana will result in more 35-54 year olds entering the legal market, with the majority of this cohort expected to consume marijuana on average only once a month.
+Deloitte predicts that today’s legalization of marijuana will result in more 35-54 year olds entering the legal market, with the majority of this cohort expected to consume marijuana on average only once a month.
 A disparity is also expected on a provincial level with more people in Western Canada and in the Atlantic provinces predicted to purchase marijuana legally, while a slight majority of Quebec residents (53 percent) mooted to continue their access to marijuana illegally.

 Jobs, jobs, jobs

 The marijuana industry looks set to create thousands of jobs in a variety of sectors across Canada.
 The legalization of marijuana has led to a proliferation of new marijuana production companies, as well as an expansion of existing businesses, and this rapidly-growing sector shows no sign of abating.
 Evidence of this surge in demand for marijuana-related positions in Canada has seen Cannabis At Work — a staffing agency dedicated to facilitating employment needs in this burgeoning industry — inundated with job openings in sectors as diverse as marijuana growing and production to marketing and sales.